XVincentX/vncz/about.md

 Hello!

 My name is Vincenzo Chianese, I am an Italian Software developer currently working for [Stoplight](https://stoplight.io) as a full stack developer.
-I'm currently leading the development of [Prism](https://stoplight.io/prism)
+I'm currently leading the development of [Prism](https://stoplight.io/prism), the open source mock server for OpenAPI 2 and 3 Documents.

 Historically I've been a **.NET** developer, although I stopped once I joined [Apiary](https://apiary.io) to jump on the **JavaScript** boat.
 When I joined Stoplight, I moved to **TypeScript**, which is where I still am at the moment.